• Skip to primary navigation

 Instructions

-• Melt the butter and pour over the chicken, making sure the whole chicken is covered.
-Sprinkle with sea salt and black pepper and then stuff the lemon and thyme inside the chicken.
+• Melt 50 g Butter and pour over 1.5 kg Whole chicken, making sure the whole chicken is covered.
+Sprinkle with 1 Pinch Sea salt and 1 Pinch Ground black pepper.

 • Put the chicken in the oven for 1 hour and 20 minutes, basting twice.

-• Remover the chicken from the fridge 30 minutes before you are going to start prepping it, to allow it to come to room temperature.
+• Remove the chicken from the fridge 30 minutes before you are going to start prepping it, to allow it to come to room temperature.

 • Don't skip the piercing of the lemon, as this will really bring out all the lemon flavour.